 Skeet Shooting – Overview of skeet shooting and Its connection to clay pigeon targets

 Skeet shooting, often referred to simply as “skeet,” is another popular clay pigeon shooting sport that emphasizes speed and precision.
 It involves shooting at targets launched from two trap houses situated on opposite sides of a semicircular range.

 Shooting Stations: Skeet courses feature eight shooting stations arranged in a semicircle.
 Shooters move in a predetermined sequence, with each station offering a unique target presentation.

 Target Interaction: Skeet shooting requires shooters to engage with both “high” and “low” targets.
 The targets cross each other’s paths in the center of the range, challenging shooters to transition smoothly between targets.

-Doubles: Skeet shooting also includes doubles events, where two targets are launched simultaneously, further testing the shooter’s ability to handle multiple targets.
+Doubles: In skeet shooting, doubles events involve launching two targets simultaneously, further testing the shooter’s ability to handle multiple targets.